You are currently viewing Common Copier Leasing & Purchasing Mistakes: A Guide to Avoiding Mistakes

 People are often eager to purchase a piece of new equipment before thinking about what it will take to use it properly, like training staff members who would be using the device all day long, so they know how to utilize its features best.
 Training also helps prevent mistakes from happening, which may lead to costly repairs!

 Buying or leasing a copier shouldn’t be hard.
-There are many options out there for you to choose from; the key is knowing what type of model will suit your needs and budget best before making any commitments.
+Many options exist.
+Choose the model that best suits your needs and budget before committing.